lp-admin-tech/monitoring-worker/README.md

 ## Deployment

-This worker can be deployed to any Node.js hosting platform that supports Puppeteer (Render, Railway, etc.).
+This worker can be deployed to any Node.js hosting platform that supports Playwright (Render, Railway, etc.).

 ### Render Deployment

 1. Use the included `render.yaml` configuration
-2. The build process automatically installs Chrome for Puppeteer
+2. The build process automatically installs Chrome for Playwright
 3. Environment variables are configured in the `render.yaml` file
 4. Set your `SUPABASE_URL`, `SUPABASE_SERVICE_KEY`, and `WORKER_SECRET` in the Render dashboard

 The deployment process will:
 - Install all npm dependencies
-- Download and install Chrome via Puppeteer
+- Download and install Chrome via Playwright
 - Configure the correct cache directory for Chrome binaries
 - Start the monitoring worker on the specified port